kuboschek/translate-server/README.md

 ## HTTP Interface

+### Authentication
+This service authenticates all requests by checking the presence of a JSON Web Token (JWT).
+There is currently no further authorization strategy, all authenticated requests are allowed.

+JWTs are checked with the following parameters:
+ * Algorithm: `HS256`
+ * Secret Key: Set using environment variable `SECRET_KEY`

+At present, no claims are required on the tokens.

+### Request Format

 The server accepts HTTP `POST` requests to port 8080, the path is `/`.

 The headers required are:
  * `Content-Language` specifying the language that the request content is assumed to be in.
  * `Accept-Language` specifying the target language.
+ * `Authorization` containing the string `Bearer ` followed by a JSON Web Token (see authentication section)

 The text to be translated is sent in the request body; The content type shall be `text/plain`.

+### Response Format

 The response will contain the `Content-Language` header for the target language, as well as the translated text in the response body.
 In case of an error, standard HTTP status codes are used for signaling.

 ### Sample Deployment

 There is a sample deployment running at translate dot leo dot codes.
-It's secured using HTTP Basic Auth to prevent misuse.
+It authenticates requests by JSON Web Token.
 If you would like to receive testing credentials, please send me an email (see homepage links below).

 ### Sample request using `cURL`
     curl -X POST \